 Me a name I call myself

-In my work as a professional therapist & educator it’s important to me that I be as transparent as I can be.
+In my work it’s important to me that I be as transparent as I can.

 I’m still finding new unhealthy & unconscious agreements, addictions and choices that drain my life-force.
 I’m still bound by knots of my own making.
 I still am learning to move towards the somatic, visceral experience of my embodiment, in the presence of love for the pursuit of truth.
 It’s ok.
 We learn, we grow.
 We fall, we fail.
 And we rise again like the Living Sun.